apache/drill/_docs/architecture/010-architecture-introduction.md

 uses ZooKeeper to maintain cluster membership and health-check information.

 Though Drill works in a Hadoop cluster environment, Drill is not tied to Hadoop and can run in any distributed cluster environment.
-The only pre- requisite for Drill is Zookeeper.
+The only pre-requisite for Drill is Zookeeper.

 See Drill Query Execution.